Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, what's going on in the world that we need to talk about?

-After 19 months in the White House, she said she was chucking it in and heading back to Berkeley in time to get her girl back into public schools in Berkeley before the school of the fall season began, the fall semester.
+After 19 months in the White House, she said she was chucking it in and heading back to Berkeley in time to get her girl back into public schools in Berkeley before the fall season began, the fall semester.

 You know, actually, having been in the White House, I don't blame people for leaving the White House.